Vigalantee

-Roger Suggs, better known as the rapper Vigalantee, is an emcee, speaker, and social activist based in Kansas City, Kansas.
-Through his music and activism, Vigalantee has been involved in crusading for human, civil, and labor rights, as well as several outreach programs designed to keep area youths out of prison.
+Roger Suggs, better known as the rapper Vigalantee, is an American emcee, speaker, and social activist based in Kansas City, Kansas.
+Through his music and activism, Vigalantee has worked for human, civil, and labor rights, as well as outreach programs designed to keep local youths out of prison.
 Vigalantee owns PhatAhDat Records, an independent label.
-He has stated in interviews that he took the name "Vigalantee" from the comic book character, Spider-Man, who attempts to help people but is still constantly under the threat of arrest from the police.
+He has stated in interviews that he took the name "Vigalantee" from the comic book character Spider-Man, who attempts to help people but is still constantly under the threat of police arrest.

 Biography

 Early life

-Vigalantee was born in Chicago, but spent the majority of his childhood in a small town in Georgia, where he had a daily reminder of racism and segregation.
-He recalls watching his grandfather "walking like a sharecropper," and living close to poverty, dynamics that made him aware of his second-class citizenship status.
-As he grew older, he realized that his experience was shared by many blacks living in the South, and came to understand that if blacks could have a shared experience of oppression, they could likewise band together with a common agenda and a solid community to empower themselves out of the de facto racism.
+Vigalantee was born in Chicago, but spent the majority of his childhood in a small town in Georgia, where he experienced racism and segregation.
+He recalls watching his grandfather "walking like a sharecropper," and living close to poverty, which made him feel like a second-class citizen.
+He later realized that his experience was shared by many blacks living in the South, and decided that if blacks could have a shared experience of oppression, they could develop a common agenda and a solid community to confront de facto racism.
 In interviews, he often references these painful memories and realizations as the backbone of his present-day activism.

 Musical career

+Vigalantee has been performing professionally since 1993.